-- The Committee Chairman/Major Advisor must be a full-time faculty affiliated with the Department of Food Science and Technology. - The student and the Major Advisor will select two additional members of the Committee from Department of Food Science and Technology. - An additional Committee member will be selected from another academic department. - All Committee members must possess a Ph.D. - All Committee members will be approved by the Department Head. - Adjunct faculty and other professional scientists from outside the university may serve as regular committee members with the approval of the Department Head and Graduate School.
+- The Committee Chairman/Major Advisor must be a full-time faculty affiliated with the Department of Food Science and Technology. - The student and the Major Advisor will select at least three Committee members from the Food Science and Technology Department (with at least one being tenured). - An additional Committee member will be selected from another academic department. - All Committee members must possess a Ph.D. - All Committee members will be approved by the Department Head. - Adjunct faculty and other professional scientists from outside the university may serve as regular committee members with the approval of the Department Head and Graduate School.
 A Research Scientist or a Research Associate holding a Ph.D. degree may serve on the Advisory Committee as a fifth member. - The student must personally confirm with each Committee member their willingness to serve on the Committee. - The student should actively seek the advice of the Committee members and use this Committee in a truly advisory capacity.